Rick Hartmann: Club professional

 In 2002, Hartmann received some attention for his play in PGA Tour events.
 In May, he qualified for the tour's Buick Classic which was held at Westchester Country Club.
 However, Hartmann opened with a 79 (+8) to put him in third to last place.
 Though he shot a 72 (+1) in the second round, he still missed the cut by a wide margin.
 In June, he attempted to qualify for the PGA Championship at the PGA Club Professional Championship.
 Hartmann failed to break par the first three rounds and was outside of the top-25 cut-off.
-In the final round, however, Hartmann shot a 68 (−4), the second best round of the day, to easily make the cut-off and qualify for the tournament.
-It would be first appearance at the event.
+In the final round, however, he shot a 68 (−4), the second best round of the day, to easily make the cut-off and qualify for the tournament.
+It would be his first appearance at the event.
 At the 2002 PGA Championship, Hartmann shot rounds of 79 and 73 and missed the cut.

 Over the next few years, Hartmann continued to win local events in the northeast.
-In September 2002, Hartmann played the Eastern PGA Club Professional at Shenandoah Golf Club at Turning Stone Resort Casino in upstate New York.
+In September 2002, he played the Eastern PGA Club Professional at Shenandoah Golf Club at Turning Stone Resort Casino in upstate New York.
 Hartmann opened with rounds of 69 and 68 to take the lead.
 He closed with an even-par 72 to win by one.
 Hartmann repeated as champion the following year.
-In 2004, Hartmann played the three-round Metropolitan Open at Hudson National Golf Course.
-In the second round he shot a 67 (−4), the round of the day at the "confounding" course.
+In 2004, he played the three-round Metropolitan Open at Hudson National Golf Course.
+In the second round Hartmann shot a 67 (−4), the round of the day at the "confounding" course.
 He took a "commanding" four-shot lead.
 In the final round, though, Brian Lamberti shot with a "dramatic" 64 (−7) to take the clubhouse lead.
 Hartmann recorded sand saves on the final two holes, however, to win by one.
-At this point in his career Hartmann was considered one of the top club pros in the country.
+At this point in his career he was considered one of the top club pros in the country.
 Ann Miller of The Honolulu Advertiser referred to him as, "One of the finest club pros in the finest section of club pros in the country."